driessenslucas/researchproject/Thesis.md

 I doubt I would’ve been able to get as far as fast as I did if I had taken an alternative route like giving the agent full control over the motors like a Reddit user suggested, but I do think it would have been a lot more interesting and maybe even more rewarding.
 This also might be a good thing, as it shows that there is always room for improvement and that there is always something to learn from every project you do.

 Feedback from Reddit came from several people who filled in my Google form.
 I posted the link on the subreddit `r/reinforcementlearning`, a platform that has been helpful in the past.
-Despite not receiving a lot of responses, the feedback did reconfirm some of the things I had been thinking about.
+Despite not receiving a lot of responses, the feedback did confirm some of the things I had been thinking about.

 \pagebreak